livewire/docs/source/docs/rendering-components.blade.md

 ## Initial Parameters

 You can pass data into a component by passing additional parameters into the `@livewire` directive.
-For example, let's say we have an `ShowContact` Livewire component that needs to know which contact to show.
+For example, let's say we have a `ShowContact` Livewire component that needs to know which contact to show.
 Here's how you would pass in the contact id.

 @code(['lang' => 'php'])
 @verbatim